HOPE Connections breaks ground on Safe Haven

 “It alleviates pressure on prisons, hospitals, a lot of places people will end up because they don’t have housing,” Perkins shared.

-“We’re trying to end homelessness and the way to do that is to get the people who have the most problems, who have been outside the longest, in housing first; and then work backwards until you get to the people who have been homeless the least amount of time, because they’re much easier to help,”explained Pazzaglia.
+“We’re trying to end homelessness and the way to do that is to get the people who have the most problems, who have been outside the longest, in housing first; and then work backwards until you get to the people who have been homeless the least amount of time, because they’re much easier to help,” Pazzaglia explained.

 Research for the project began ten years ago.
 Pazzaglia and Moore said they found cities with low-restriction shelters had a great success rate with reducing the number of people who experienced homelessness.